andrewjcl/Notes/Python.md

 # You can use a keyword argument to explcicitly state what your arguments are when calling a function
 # this can override the default order of arguments
 def book(author, title):
   print(f"{title}, written by {author}")

 book(title = 'Catch 22', author = 'Joseph Heller')

-# You can provide default values for arguments that will be used if none is specified when the function is called
+# You can provide default values for arguments that will be used if none are specified when the function is called
 def person(name, sex = 'male'):
     print(f"{name} is {sex}.")